benchmark-urbanism/cityseer-api/docs/src/pages/tools/io.md

   </div>
   <div class="desc">

  CRS for initialising the returned structures.
-This is used for initialising the GeoPandas [`GeoDataFrame`](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.html#geopandas-geodataframe).  # pylint: disable=line-too-long</div>
+This is used for initialising the GeoPandas [`GeoDataFrame`](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.html#geopandas-geodataframe).</div>
 </div>

 ### Returns